There are three steps to completing your PhD.

-Perhaps the most difficult transition for the Ph.D. student is from being a "student" to becoming a "researcher."
+One of the most difficult transitions for the Ph.D. student is from “student” to “researcher.”
 To that end, the department has a research requirement.
-The product of the research requirement will be a paper that the student submits for publication to a peer-reviewed economics, or economics -related journal.
-The paper will be written under the mentorship of the student's Committee on Studies and may or may not be directly related to his/her major field of study.
-It will not be part of the student's dissertation.
-The research requirement is fulfilled when the paper is:
+The product of the research requirement is a paper submitted for publication to a peer-reviewed economics, or economics-related journal.